Project Summary

 Project Description

 Metro Vancouver Water Services operates and maintains approximately three thousand chambers and maintenance hatches.
-Asset condition information for a number of chambers and maintenance hatches indicates that many of these chambers are facing deterioration including structural defects, corrosion of water piping and valves.
-Inspection is required to determine the condition of the chambers and prioritize repair work as required.
+Asset condition information for a number of these indicates that many chambers are facing severe deterioration, including structural defects and corrosion of water piping and valves.
+Inspection is required to determine the condition of the chambers, and prioritize repair work as required.
 To address these issues, a large-scale inspection initiative is being implemented.
-The project Includes:
+The project consists of:

-- Project Management: Effective coordination with various stakeholders, development of safety and traffic management plans, and supervision of the inspection activities will ensure the project is conducted efficiently and in compliance with safety standards.
+- Project management: this encompasses effective coordination with various stakeholders, development of safety and traffic management plans, and supervision of the inspection activities to ensure the project is conducted efficiently and in compliance with safety standards.

-- Attend preconstruction meetings and other project meetings as necessary
+- Attending preconstruction meetings and other project meetings as necessary;

-- Coordinate with the Corporation’s Field Operations and Project Manager
+- Coordinating with the Corporation’s field operations and Project Manager;

-- Obtain all necessary permits for the work
+- Obtaining all necessary permits for the work;

-- Measure water depth and field test for chlorine prior to dewatering any flooded chambers
+- Measuring water depth, and field testing for chlorine prior to dewatering any flooded chambers;

-- For each chamber inspected, the chamber inspection checklist should be completed following the Inspection Component Scoring Criteria
+- For each chamber inspected, the checklist was completed following the Inspection Component Scoring Criteria;

-- Submit safety documents for the Corporation’s review and approval
+- Submitting safety documents for the Corporation’s review and approval;

-- Liaise with municipal engineering office and the Corporation’s consultants as necessary
+- Liaising with the municipal engineering office and the Corporation’s consultants as necessary.